 The flat-bottom design features strong, permanent poles at both ends for stability, and the built-in bug net can be bypassed by simply flipping the hammock over.
 Because you are not paying for a brand name, the Quarter Dome also offers excellent value.

-Best Camping Hammocks
+Best Camping Hammocks in 2017 Reviewed

 Lawson Blue Ridge Camping Hammock – This hammock is a true shelter and can alternatively be set up as a tent on the ground.
 This feature makes it, ironically enough given its name inspired by the eastern Appalachian mountains, a good choice for western environments where trees may be hard to come by, and ground moisture isn’t an issue.